ConfettiFX/The-Forge/README.md

 # Android Requirements:

-Android Phone with Android Pie (9.x) for Vulkan 1.1 support
+1. Android Phone with Android Pie (9.x) for Vulkan 1.1 support

+2. Android Studio with API level 28 and follow the instructions

-We are currently testing on
+3. We are currently testing on
 * [Essential Phone](https://en.wikipedia.org/wiki/Essential_Phone) with Android 9.0 - Build PPR1.181005.034

-This phone uses an Adreno 540 GPU.
+In the moment we only support the first two unit tests.
+We are waiting for devkits with more stable drivers before we bring over the other unit tests.
+The Essential phone uses an Adreno 540 GPU.
 Please check out [Vulkan Gpuinfo.org](http://vulkan.gpuinfo.org/) for the supported feature list of this GPU with Android 9.0.